v1.2.0 — SystemVerilog Output Support

 terminal

-$ axion-hdl -s spi_master.yaml -o output/ --all
+$ axion-hdl -s pwm_controller.sv -o output/ --vhdl --sv --c-header

 # Generated files:

-spi_master_axion_reg.vhd AXI4-Lite slave
+pwm_controller_axion_reg.vhd AXI4-Lite slave (VHDL)

-spi_master_regs.h C header
+pwm_controller_regs.h C header

 → All files generated successfully!